AutoHist.jl Documentation

 a: 5.0

-AutomaticHistogram objects are compatible with Plots.jl, which allows us to easily plot the two histograms resulting from the above code snippet via e.g. Plots.plot(h_irr).
-To show both histograms side by side, we can create a plot as follows:
+AutomaticHistogram objects are compatible with Plots.jl and Makie.jl, which lets us easily plot the two histograms resulting from the above code snippet via e.g. Plots.plot(h_irr).
+As an example, the irregular histogram fitted above can be displayed via Plots.jl as follows:

 import Plots; Plots.gr()